alexdominguez09/pedestrian_direction/README.md

 <img src="https://github.com/alexdominguez09/pedestrian_direction/blob/master/dataset_diagram.png">

+# Code
+The software is writenn in C++ under codeblocks 13.
+The project file is provided but is not required.
+You can use your own IDE or c++ favourite compiler.
+This code assumes it has opencv 2.4 installed.
 This program extract and saves images from a given video.
 The extracted images are pedestrian moving to right, left or front.
 It is based in HOG to detect a pedestrian, and optical flow to detect the pedestrian is moving.
 It then saves all or some of the images in the process.
-This code assumes it has opencv 2.4 installed.

 Once you have your own dataset created, you will need to train a network with it for 3 different classes: front, letf and right.
 A small network can be trained for that.
 See the paper for full details.